Estate Planning: The Important Work You Keep Putting Off (I Get It!)

 Estate planning at Weliver Law, PLLC is not one size fits all.
 I offer three levels of planning to suit your varying needs.
 From starter plans primarily for families with young children and still building financial wealth to more robust plans for well-established families concerned with matters of asset protection, preservation and increased growth, I’ve got you covered.

-Generally, my fees for a married couple range between $2,000 for a comprehensive plan not focused on probate court avoidance to up to $10,000 on the high end for an extensive plan that provides asset protection.
+Generally, my fees for a married couple range between $2,000 for a comprehensive plan not focused on probate court avoidance to up to $8,000 on the high end for an extensive plan that provides trust funding services and asset protection for beneficiaries.
 All of my estate planning services are done on a flat-fee basis.

 I’ve priced my planning for you at the intersection of affordability and effectiveness.
 When we meet for your Family Wealth Planning Session, I will review the three planning levels with you, and you will choose your own fee based on your budget and the planning options that are most important to you and your family.
 My plans are focused on ensuring your family has somewhere to turn if and when something happens to you, that your plan will work, and you have real security about this, not the false security that comes with a cheap set of estate planning documents.